Contrastive Conformal Sets: Introduction

-Some works have considered uncertainty quantification for contrastive learners, primarily by replacing deterministic embeddings with stochastic distributions \citep{oh2019hedgedinstanceembedding} or aggregating Gaussian mappings to derive a scalar uncertainty measure from covariance norms \citep{wu2020simpleframeworkuncertaintycontrastive}.
+Quantifying the uncertainty of contrastive learners has been studied in multiple works, primarily by replacing deterministic embeddings with stochastic distributions \citep{oh2019hedgedinstanceembedding} or aggregating Gaussian mappings to derive a scalar uncertainty measure from covariance norms \citep{wu2020uncertaintycontrastivelearning}.
 Similarly, contrastive representations have been leveraged for \gls{OOD} detection using Mahalanobis distances on intermediate features \citep{winkens2020contrastivetrainingood}, novelty scores derived from shifted augmentations \citep{tack2020csinoveltydetection}, and energy-based discriminative-generative models \citep{liu2020hybriddiscriminativegenerative}.
-A common thread across all of these methods is that they provide \emph{heuristic} measures of embedding uncertainty---whether through learned variances, covariance norms, Mahalanobis distances, or energy-based scores---without yielding certified spatial regions.
-While these approaches effectively summarize uncertainty into scalar or distributional scores, they fundamentally lack the geometric structure required to provide formal, user-specified inclusion guarantees for positive samples.
+However, while these approaches effectively summarize uncertainty into scalar or distributional scores, they fundamentally lack the geometric structure required to provide formal, distribution-free, and user-specified inclusion guarantees for positive samples.